Personal Bitcoin Self-Custody Guidance

 Bitcoin held on an exchange is not fully yours.

 When you hold Bitcoin through an exchange or custodian, you hold a claim.
 The exchange holds the actual keys.
-If the platform freezes withdrawals, becomes insolvent, or is compromised, your access to that Bitcoin depends entirely on their ability to honour it.
+If the platform freezes withdrawals, becomes insolvent, or is compromised, your access depends entirely on their ability to honour it.

 Self-custody means holding your own private keys.
 Your Bitcoin becomes independent of any company, platform, or third party.
 It is not about ideology.
 It is about removing a real and documented source of risk.